cardamomcode/fable-python/README.md

 > Write F#, run Python - a practical guide to Fable.Python

-This is a comprehensive guide to [Fable.Python](https://github.com/fable-compiler/Fable.Python/), written as literate F# that transpiles to Python and generates its own documentation.
+This blog-post is a guide to [Fable.Python](https://github.com/fable-compiler/Fable.Python/), written as literate F# that transpiles to Python and generates its own documentation.

 ## Chapters